-With life expectancy continuing to rise in the UK, it’s never been more important to understand how to manage and maximise your State Pension.
+With life expectancy rising, and many people spending decades in retirement, it’s never been more important to understand how to manage and maximise your State Pension.

 Below, we look at what it means to defer your State Pension, how to go about it and some important factors to consider before you go ahead.